docker-library/docs/fedora/README.md

 # Fedora

-This image serves as the semi-official Fedora image (will be updated by a more up to date version along with fedora rel-eng approval to make it fully official).
+This image serves as the `official Fedora image` for `Fedora 21` and as a semi-official image for Fedora 20 (heisenbug) and rawhide.

 ![logo](https://raw.githubusercontent.com/docker-library/docs/master/fedora/logo.png)

-The `fedora:latest` tag will always point to the latest stable release (which is, at the time of this writing, `fedora:20`).
-The stable release is also tagged with the release code name (`fedora:heisenbug`).
-Fedora 21 and later won't have a release code name.
+The `fedora:latest` tag will always point to the latest stable release, currently [Fedora 21](https://getfedora.org/). `fedora:latest` is now the same as `fedora:21`.

-The `fedora:rawhide` tag will always point to the rawhide branch.
+Fedora rawhide is available via `fedora:rawhide` and Fedora 20 via `fedora:20` and `fedora:heisenbug`.

 The metalink `http://mirrors.fedoraproject.org` is used to automatically select a mirror site (both for building the image as well as for the yum repos in the container image).

-    $ docker run fedora:20 cat /etc/yum.repos.d/fedora.repo | grep metalink
+    $ docker run fedora cat /etc/yum.repos.d/fedora.repo | grep metalink
     metalink=https://mirrors.fedoraproject.org/metalink?repo=fedora-$releasever&arch=$basearch
     metalink=https://mirrors.fedoraproject.org/metalink?repo=fedora-debug-$releasever&arch=$basearch
     metalink=https://mirrors.fedoraproject.org/metalink?repo=fedora-source-$releasever&arch=$basearch